What Color Temperature Is Best For Garage Lighting?

 Something will be…off.

-I’ve compiled some advice from experts and weekend warriors alike to make sure you’ve got the perfect color temperature lighting, no matter how you use your garage.
+I’ve compiled some advice from experts and weekend warriors alike to make sure you’ve got the best color temperature for garage lighting, no matter how you use your garage.

 General Recommendations (For Most Garages)

-Generally speaking, a color temperature between 4000-5000 Kelvin is ideal, depending on your tastes.
+Generally speaking, a garage light color temperature between 4000-5000 Kelvin is ideal, depending on your tastes.

 When I was a kid, we used incandescent lights in my house, so lights around 3500K – 4000K were ‘normal.’